frankhecker/gettingdatacoursera/README.md

 * Exclude variables based on calculated magnitudes (e.g., "tBodyAccMag-mean()").

-This produces a set of 30 variables, corresponding to 10 types of measurements in the directions of the X, Y, and Z axes.
+This produces a set of 30 variables, corresponding to 10 types of measurements each in the directions of the X, Y, and Z axes.

 Creating the Tidy Data Set
 --------------------------

-To be written.
+The analysis script produces a "narrow" tidy set, with each row corresponding to a given combination of subject, activity, and measured variable.
+For example, there is one row containing the mean value of all observations in the original data set for the variable "tBodyAcc-std()-X" (standard deviation of body acceleration in the direction of the X axis) for subject 3 while walking.

+The total number of rows in the final data set is thus the product of the number of subjects times the number of activities times the number of selected variables (30, from above).